 This course offers students the opportunity to prepare for their national credentialing exams.
 Through weekly assignments and instructor-led discussions, students will receive support in their test preparations.
 The course aims to reinforce their understanding of course content and related concepts, provide study strategies, and guide them in identifying additional resources for successful certification preparation.
+Prerequisites: HIM 2283 or HIM 2272C, college-level reading,

-Prerequisites: HIM 2283 or HIM 2272C, college-level reading, writing and math skills are required.
+Prerequisites: HIM 2283 or HIM 2272C, college-level reading writing and math skills are required.